 1. Net Promoter Score (NPS)

-It measures the likelihood of your employees to recommend others for working at your organisation.
+It measures the likelihood of your employees health to recommend others for working at your organisation.
 Highly satisfied employees are more likely to recommend you to others.

 To measure NPS, ‘Range’ based questions can be asked to employees.
 For instance “On a scale of 0-10 how likely are you willing to recommend us to your colleagues”